Morriar/csg_debug_2017/bugs/ouija/PUBLIC/README.md

 !r^P
 ~~~

 It is suggested to start the ouija application automatically.
-Just put the following line in your `/etc/rc.local` file and regularry check the `/var/log/ouija.log` file.
+Just put the following line in your `/etc/rc.local` file and regularly check the `/var/log/ouija.log` file.

 ~~~
 nice /path/to/ouija | strings -n 8 >> /var/log/ouija.log
 ~~~

-With a media file of a recent decease person as argument, remanant aura is extracted (if any)
+With a media file of a recent decease person as argument, mystic aura is extracted (if any)

     $ bin/ouija emily_girlfriend.jpeg |  strings